sandhiya29/sandhiya29/README.md

 - 👋 Hi, I’m @sandhiya29
 - 👀 I’m interested in penetration testing
-- 🌱 I’m currently learning atatck techniques
+- 🌱 I’m currently learning attack techniques
 - 💞️ I’m looking to collaborate on github
 <!---
 sandhiya29/sandhiya29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.